bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-7-while-loops.rst

 There are standard algorithms that use loops to compute the sum or average like above, or determine the minimum or maximum value entered, or the frequency of a certain condition.
 You can also use loops to identify if some integers are evenly divisible by other integers or identify the individual digits in an integer.
 We will see a lot more of these algorithms in later lessons with loops and arrays.

-|Groupwork| Programming Challenge : Guessing Game
+|Groupwork| Coding Challenge : Guessing Game
 -------------------------------------------------